Arriving in London

 More information can be found on the UKCISA Medical Insurance website.

-Full time SOAS students who are studying for more than 14 weeks (i.e. only full year students) can apply online for a TfL Student Oyster Photocard which entitles the holder to buy student-rate Travelcards and Bus & Tram Pass season tickets valid for 7 days, one month or longer periods, which cost 30% less than adult-rate season tickets.
+Full time SOAS students who are studying for more than 14 weeks (i.e. only full year or term 2/3 students) can apply online for a TfL Student Oyster Photocard which entitles the holder to buy student-rate Travelcards and Bus & Tram Pass season tickets valid for 7 days, one month or longer periods, which cost 30% less than adult-rate season tickets.

 To be eligible for this card you must have fully enrolled on a SOAS programme of study lasting at least 14 weeks, as a full time student and be over 18 years of age.